dgleba/listo429c/README.md

 # See

-Other readme docs here and in the docs folder and other folders
+Other readme docs here, in the docs folder, and other folders.